By Hugh Edwards & Rob Bee

 Why Audition?

-Hugh hints above that it’s very good!
-Notwithstanding the subscription thing which is frustrating, Audition provides a very comprehensive set of tools.
+Hugh hints above that it’s excellent!
+Audition provides a very comprehensive set of tools.
 The audio analysis capability is fantastic, and the effects rack helps it act more like a DAW than other editors do.
 It’s integration with the rest of Adobe’s Creative Suite make it the natural choice for those working across different media.

 For Those On a Limited Budget: